 Issue Assumptions made Evidence Required Credits Level Was 3 Composting One credit is awarded where individual home composting facilities are provided, or where a community/ communal composting service, either run by the Local Authority or overseen by a management plan is in operation.
-Select the facilities available No composting facilities Individual composting facilities OR Communal/ community composting?
-Local Authority OR Private with management plan Composting facilities will not be provided.
-Provide confirmation that the requirements of Checklist WAS 1 (Appendix D), relating to saccessibility have been met.
+Select the facilities available No composting facilities No composting facilities OR Communal/ community composting?
+Local Authority OR Private with management plan Composting facilities will be provided for the private garden Provide confirmation that the requirements of Checklist WAS 1 (Appendix D), relating to saccessibility have been met.
 Text on drawings or in the specification, describing: • the location and size of storage • access to the storage • that an information booklet will be supplied.
 OR , Details of the communal/community composting scheme indicating: • distance from dwelling • management arrangements • access, location and size of storage prior to taking the mentioned scheme • details of, the mentioned scheme • details of, the mentioned scheme • that an information booklet will be supplied OR , Details of the Local Authority kitchen waste collection scheme OR , Details of the automated waste collection system.
-0 of 1 Credit -
+1 of 1 Credit -

-% of Sect RY 6 POLLUTIONOverall Level: 4ion Credits Predicted:25%on to Overall Score:0.70 points Assumptions made Evidence Required Overall Score Credits 1 of 4 Credits 69.03 Level All Levels Pol 1 Global Warming Potential (GWP) of Insulants One credit is awarded where all insulating materials have a Global Warming Potential (GWP) of less than 5.
-Select the most appropriate option All insulants have a GWP less than 5 OR Some insulants have a GWP of less than 5 OR No insulate the test of t All insulants will have a GWP of less than 5 For each relevnat building element, drawings or specification text clearly showing the type and location of all insulation materials AND Where insulation materials have been specified, manufacturer's / installer's literature (internet sourced specifications are acceptable) for any foamed insulation material or materials installed using blowing agents, confirming that all blowing agents used are either 'deemed to satisfy' Table 6.2 (Appendix F) or have a GWP of less than 5 OR For a Design and Build contract: A specification clause or letter of intent to meet the credit requirements must be provided 1 of 1 Credits - Pol 2 NOx Emissions Credits are awarded on the basis of NOx emissions arising from the operation of the space heating system within the dwelling.
-Select the most appropriate option Greater than 100 mg/kWh OR Less than 100 mg/kWh OR Less than 70 mg/kWh OR Class 4 boiler OR Class 5 boiler O As the use of GSHP is being investigated, this credit is not target due to high NOx emssions associated with grid electricity.
+% of Secti RY 6 POLLUTIONOverall Level: 4ion Credits Predicted:25%on to Overall Score:0.70 points Assumptions made Evidence Required Overall Score Credits 1 of 4 Credits 70.67 Level All Levels Pol 1 Global Warming Potential (GWP) of Insulants One credit is awarded where all insulating materials have a Global Warming Potential (GWP) of less than 5.
+Select the most appropriate option All insulants have a GWP less than 5 OR Some insulants have a GWP of less than 5 OR No insulates have a GWP of less than 5 OR No insulates All insulants will have a GWP of less than 5 For each relevnat building element, drawings or specification text clearly showing the type and location of all insulation materials AND Where insulation materials have been specified, manufacturer's / installer's literature (internet sourced specifications are acceptable) for any foamed insulation material or materials installed using blowing agents, confirming that all blowing agents used are either 'deemed to satisfy' Table 6.2 (Appendix F) or have a GWP of less than 5 OR For a Design and Build contract: A specification clause or letter of intent to meet the credit requirements must be provided 1 of 1 Credits - Pol 2 NOx Emissions Credits are awarded on the basis of NOx emissions arising from the operation of the space heating system within the dwelling.
+Select the most appropriate option Greater than 100 mg/kWh OR Less than 100 mg/kWh OR Less than 70 mg/kWh OR CR Less than 40 mg/kWh OR CR Class 4 boiler OR Class 5 boiler OR Class 5 boiler The heating system utilises heat pumps, which are powered using grid electricity.
+The NOx emissions assocaited with electricity production are well in excess of 100mg/kWh.
 Text describing (on drawings or in specification): Details of the primary and any secondary heating systems and flue type Dry NOX levels and/or boiler class of the primary and any secondary heating systems Where a system has been specified, manufacturer's literature (internet sourced specifications are acceptable) confirming the dry NOX levels and/or boiler class of the primary and any secondary system 0 of 3 Credits -